dstackai/dstack.github.io/docs/index.md

-As a user of `dstack`, you can either install the `dstack-runner` daemon to your own servers to make a pool of [your own runners](self-hosted-runners.md), or provide `dstack` credentials to your own cloud so `dstack` can create runners on-demand using spot instances.
+As a user of `dstack`, you can either install the `dstack-runner` daemon to your own servers to make a pool of [your own runners](self-hosted-runners.md), or provide `dstack` credentials to your own cloud so `dstack` can create [on-demand runners](on-demand-runners.md).

 ### Lifecycle

 1. You define `.dstack/workflows.yaml` and `.dstack/variables.yaml` files inside your project (must be a Git repository).
 2. You install the `dstack` CLI via `pip`.
-3. You either install `dstack-runner` daemon on your servers, or use the `dstack aws configure` to authorize `dstack` to use your own cloud to create runners on-demand using spot instances.
+3. You either install `dstack-runner` daemon on your servers, or use the `dstack aws configure` to authorize `dstack` to use your own cloud to create on-demand runners.
 4. You use the `dstack` CLI to run workflows, manage runs, jobs, logs, artifacts, runners.
 5. When a workflow is submitted via the CLI (e.g. via `dstack run`) , the request is sent to the `dstack` server.
-The `dstack` server creates jobs for the submitted run, and assign them to available runners (either servers where you've installed `dstack-runner` or on-demand spot instances in your cloud that you allowed to create).
+The `dstack` server creates jobs for the submitted run, and assign them to available runners (either servers where you've installed `dstack-runner` or on-demand runners in your cloud that you have allowed to create).
 6. Runners execute assigned jobs, report their logs in real-time, and upload artifacts once the job is finished.

 [//]: # (What can dstack used for)